 Forest Management | Natural Resources and Conservation | Natural Resources Management and Policy | Sustainability

 Eulberg, Natasha, "“hariyo ban Nepalko dhan” (“Nepal’s Wealth is the Green Forest”): The People’s Participation in Structuring Sustainable Development through Community Forestry" (2013).
 Independent Study Project (ISP) Collection.
-Paper 1556.
+1556.